hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/7-sapling.md

 **local branches are optional**
 You can create 'stacks' of commits, but you don't have to add a label to it.
-Of course you can, but it's not mandatory.
+You can, but it's not mandatory.

 **commands do one thing**
 Git has commands like `checkout`, `reset` that can do different things based on how you use them.